dotnet/docs/docs/fsharp/language-reference/type-extensions.md

 ## Extension methods

-Finally, extension methods (sometimes called "C# style extension members") can be declared in F# as either a let-bound value in a module or a member on a class.
+Finally, extension methods (sometimes called "C# style extension members") can be declared in F# as a static member method on a class.

 Extension methods are useful for when you wish to define extensions on a generic type that will constrain the type variable.
 For example: